idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 In both the pebble bed region and through the small gaps between the reflector blocks and between the reflector blocks and the barrel, FLiBe coolant flows.
-This bypass flow path is shown as yellow dashed lines in [top-down]; in these gaps, coolant flows both from the pebble bed and outward in the radial direction, as well as vertically from lower reflector rings.
+This bypass flow path is shown as yellow dashed lines in [top_down]; in these gaps, coolant flows both from the pebble bed and outward in the radial direction, as well as vertically from lower reflector rings.
-Each ring of blocks is separated from the rings above and below it by very thin horizontal gaps that form as the graphite thermally expands (not shown in [top-down]; these flow paths also contribute to bypass flows, allowing a second radial flow path from the pebble bed towards the barrel.
+Each ring of blocks is separated from the rings above and below it by very thin horizontal gaps that form as the graphite thermally expands (not shown in [top_down]; these flow paths also contribute to bypass flows, allowing a second radial flow path from the pebble bed towards the barrel.
 For simplicity, this second radial flow path is neglected here.